apache/james-project/src/adr/0069-crowdsec-IP-filtering.md

 ## Consequences

 - James will be more secure by blocking threats at various levels (applicative, system, infrastructural).
 - We can document and share Crowdsec scenario thus allowing users to benefit from each other decisions.
 Also we can get dangerous IP detected by community via using Central API
+- Crowdsec natively supports distributed deployments (reference: ) by setting up an agent per node gathering logs of local containers and forwarding them to the crowdsec API that decides if remediations should be applied.
+- This architecture is not horizontally scalable in itself but should already be able to analyse over 1000 relevant logs per seconds (metric obtained by discussing with Crowdsec team), which should allow leveraging very large scale James deployments.

 ## Alternatives

-- Fail2ban can detect these attacks, however it is complex to setup in a distributed system.
+- Fail2ban can detect these attacks, however it is complex to setup in a distributed system and very related to the underlying architecture thus hard to document within the community.
 - Fail2ban do not permit sharing with peers the underlying blocked data.

 ## References